opensearch-project/project-website/_posts/2022-10-03-hacktoberfest-2022.md

 Once you have found an issue you would like to work on, you should check out their `CONTRIBUTING.md` file.
 It will take you through the process of contributing to that particular repo.
 Also, if you are contributing to a particular issue, it is helpful to comment on it to let others know you are working on it.

-Generally, the process for contributing involves forking the repository, making your edit (don’t forget to sign your commits using -s in your commit message: `git commit -s -m "<your commit message>"`), and then submitting a pull request (PR).
+Generally, the process for contributing involves forking the repository, making your edit (don’t forget to sign your commits using -s in your commit message: `git commit -s`), and then submitting a pull request (PR).
 This guide goes into much more detail: [First Contribution Guide](https://github.com/firstcontributions/first-contributions).

 If you have questions along the way, you can always @ mention one of the maintainers on the issue.
 You can find the maintainers in the `MAINTAINERS.md` file for that repo.
 Please be patient as the maintainers may take several days to reply depending on their capacity.
 If more than a few days goes by without a response, feel free to reach out to another maintainer.